 The new constitution was a nail in the coffin for Mississippi Reconstruction and a win for voter suppression.
 It brought an end to the period of democratic progress that followed the Civil War, when African Americans were the majority of eligible voters in Mississippi.
 (Learn more about the Reconstruction era.)

 In Five Myths About Reconstruction, James Loewen explains that Mississippi set a precedent for the rest of the South.
+This was particularly true after the unanimous Supreme Court vote on April 25, 1898, upholding Mississippi’s claim that their constitution was not discriminatory in Williams v.
+Mississippi.
 “Every Southern state instituted literacy tests and poll taxes to effectively remove African Americans from the citizenship they were supposed to have been guaranteed by the 14th Amendment.”
 This can be seen in the state constitutions with similar voter-suppression statutes adopted by South Carolina (1895), Louisiana (1898), North Carolina (1900), Alabama (1901), Virginia (1901), Georgia (1908), Oklahoma (1910), and more.

 Learn more in the 1964 booklet from the Student Nonviolent Coordinating Committee (SNCC) called “Mississippi Subversion of the Right to Vote,” a primary document with history and photos from crmvet.org.